 An optional gesture-controlled powered tailgate (standard on the top-of-the-range model) allows you to open the boot by waving your foot under the rear bumper, which is useful if your hands are full.

-Every E-Pace can tow a braked trailer weighing up to 1,800kg, except for the front-wheel-drive P150D manual, which can tow 200kg less.
+Every E-Pace can tow a braked trailer weighing at least 1,600kg, including the PHEV.
 This should be enough to haul most caravans and even a small horsebox, with tow bars available as optional extras.
+If you need to tow more, the D200 can haul up to 2,000kg..
 It’s quite a bit less than some rivals, though, with the Volvo XC60 able to haul up to 2,400kg.